dpdahs/dpdahs.github.io/index.md

 ---
 layout: default
-title: Workshop on Data Privacy and Data Analysis in Healthcare Systems
+title: The 2nd Workshop on Data Privacy and Data Analysis in Healthcare Systems (DPDAHS)
 ---